GodlyDev/Fmob/README.md

 Credits
 --------

-All credits goes to `PainFX#4965` for making this all happen.
+All credits goes to `PainFX#0001` for the original source.